NBISweden/NBIS-template-support-reports/README.md

 # NBIS support project templates
-This Github repository contains suggested report templates for NBIS support projects.
+This Github repository contains recommended report templates for NBIS support projects.
 The README.md contains basic structure and various sub-folders contain more specific examples using different writing systems (e.g. TeX, Sweave) and projects types (e.g. RNA-seq, ChIP-seq).
 See at the bottom how to contribute.

 ## Suggested report structure
 The following sections should be in the report: